Exercise Science & Physical Education

-(Ph.D., University of Maryland), Dr. McCole teaches exercise physiology and directs student research projects; in summer 2012, he’s focused on cardiovascular and metabolic responses to non-aerobic exercise.
-He also advises all students interested in allied health professions (physical therapy, physician assistant, etc.)
+(Ph.D., University of Maryland), Dr. McCole teaches human physiology and exercise physiology and directs student research projects.
+He also advises students interested in allied health professions (physical therapy, physician assistant, occupational therapy, etc.).

 Professor Richard Carpenter

-(Ph.D., Temple University), keeps wellness as a goal for all students and helps to coordinate the Tournament of Champions, an annual event where McDaniel students volunteer to help children with special needs participate in a variety of physical education activities and contests.
+(Ph.D., Temple University), Dr. Hoffman keeps wellness as a goal for all students and helps to coordinate the Tournament of Champions, an annual event where McDaniel students volunteer to help children with special needs participate in a variety of physical education activities and contests.
 Dr. Hoffman’s areas of teaching focus on pedagogy and motor development.
-She also advises all students who elect to minor in Physical Education and graduate students in the initial teaching certification program and serves as co-sponsor of Kappa Delta Pi, the international honor society in Education.
+She also advises all students who elect to minor in Physical Education and graduate students in the initial teaching certification program.

 (Ph.D.
-Auburn University), Dr. Laird teaches principals of strength and conditioning, exercise testing and prescription, and neuromuscular physiology.
+Auburn University), Dr. Laird teaches exercise physiology, principles of strength development, and performance optimization and directs student research projects.
 His area of expertise and research has focused on high intensity interval training, strength training, and performance optimization.

-Assistant Professor and co-director of Human Performance Laboratory Jennifer McKenzie
+Associate Professor and Director of Human Performance Lab Jennifer McKenzie

 Senior Coach Lecturer, Women’s Basketball Coach, Senior Women’s Administrator, and Assistant Director of Athletics Becky Martin

-(M.Ed., McDaniel College), recently named by the Middle Atlantic Conference’s inaugural Hall of Fame for her stellar record as a coach and athlete.
+(M.Ed., McDaniel College), Coach Martin was named to the Middle Atlantic Conference’s inaugural Hall of Fame class for her stellar record as a coach and athlete.
 This past season she earned her 500th win as basketball coach while her team made its way into the NCAA tournament.
 An avid traveler and lifelong athlete, Coach Martin regularly organizes tours to France for the basketball team and their families that include exhibition play with sightseeing.
 She teaches classes in coaching and archery.